Master of Science in Statistics

 Thesis requirements (30 credits of graduate work)

-In addition to the core curriculum, students must take 3 credits in 3470:689 Advanced Topics in Statistics, 2-4 credits in 3470:699 Master's Thesis and 7-9 other approved elective graduate credit hours must be completed.
-Upon approval of the thesis by the student's Advisor and Reader, the thesis must be presented in a colloquium to faculty and other students.
+In addition to the core curriculum, students must take 2-3 credits in 3470:699 Master’s Thesis, 1-2 credits in 3470:595 Statistical Consulting, and 10-12 credits of other approved graduate electives.
+Upon approval of the thesis by the student’s advisor and reader the thesis must be presented in a colloquium to faculty and students.